redhat-plumbers-in-action/differential-shellcheck/README.md

 * example: [.differential-shellcheck-scripts.txt](.github/.differential-shellcheck-scripts.txt)

 > **Note**: _Every path should be absolute and placed on a separate line.
 Avoid spaces in the list since they are interpreted as comments._

+### external-sources

+Enable following of source statements even when the file is not specified as input.
+By default, [ShellCheck](https://github.com/koalaman/shellcheck/blob/master/shellcheck.1.md) will only follow files specified on the command line (plus `/dev/null`).
+This option allows following any file the script may source.
+This option may also be enabled using `external-sources=true` in `.shellcheckrc`.

+* default value: `true`
+* requirements: `optional`

 ### severity